rewe-digital/frost/README.md

 You can use the following configuration in your build.gradle file:
 ```
 frost {
-    // FROST working directory, default is 'frost'
+    // FROST working directory.
+Relative directories are being considerd relative to the project directory.
+Default is 'frost'
     frostWorkingDirectory = "uiTest"

-    // Directory in which to store the cached Galen binary, default is '<USER_HOME>/.frost'
+    // Directory in which to store the cached Galen binary.
+Relative directories are being considerd relative to the project directory.
+Default is '<USER_HOME>/.frost'
     frostCacheDirectory = "uiTest"

     // The Galen version to use, default is "2.4.0".